Nicolas-Fernandez/GeVarLi/README.md

 2. Read de awsome wiki ;)
 3. Create a new issue: Issues > New issue > Describe your issue
 4. Send an email to [nicolas.fernandez@ird.fr](url)
-5. Call me to...
+5. Call me to +33.(0)4.67.41.55...
 No don't please _O\_o_!

 ## Roadmap ##

 Add a wiki !
+And move may sections from README.md to the wiki !
-Finish documentation about "terminal" and "results" Add new features
+End documentation about "results" and "configuration"...
+Add new features ? (i.e. adding pangolin lineage)

 ## Contributing ##